Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 The gas block, however, is what bleeds the gas from the round to the gas tube.
 The gas block can be adjusted or swapped out entirely to create a variety of changes in the rifle.

-It doesn’t take into effect different types of ammunition, suppressor use, buffer weight, or BCG weight (and how many BCGs have vastly different weights).
+It doesn’t take into account different types of ammunition, suppressor use, buffer weight, or BCG weight (and the fact that many BCGs have vastly different weights).

 AR15 Buffer Spring